Loading...

 Why It Matters

-Close Study of Literary Texts is the focus of the QCAA external examination, which accounts for 25% of your final English grade.
-This is the single highest-stakes assessment in the QCE English course, and your performance depends on your ability to produce a sustained analytical essay under timed exam conditions.
-The close reading and interpretive skills you develop in this unit are directly transferable to university study in the humanities, law and social sciences, where the ability to read carefully, think critically and write persuasively is essential.
-Mastering close study also strengthens your Textual Connections analysis by deepening your understanding of how individual texts construct meaning through deliberate compositional choices.
+Close Study of Literary Texts is the focus of the QCAA external examination and one of the highest-stakes assessments in the QCE English course.
+Your performance depends on your ability to produce a sustained analytical essay under timed exam conditions, integrating close reading, named critical frameworks (feminist, post-colonial, Marxist, psychoanalytic), precise metalanguage, engagement with context of production and reception, awareness of counter-readings and a clear thesis-led argument.
+The close reading and interpretive skills you develop in this unit are directly transferable to university study in literature, law, history and the social sciences, where the capacity to read carefully, think critically and write persuasively is essential.
+Mastering close study also strengthens your Textual Connections and Transforming Texts assessments by deepening your understanding of how individual texts construct meaning through deliberate compositional choices.

 Key Concepts